1UXDev/notebook/git-cli-and-remote/gitPushPull.md

 <br>

 > **Note**
-> For the Features I'm working on currently I possibly dont always need the newest update (time is always short...)
+> For the Features I'm working on currently I possibly dont always need the newest update <br> 🧑‍🎓 (time is always short...)